Rajkumari Ratnavati Girls School: History

 The school is named after "Ratnavati," the Jaisalmer princess.
 She was the daughter of Maharawal Ratan Singh.

 School uniform

-Sabyasachi Mukherjee designed the school uniform doing Ajrak, a local printing technique similar to printing.
+Sabyasachi Mukherjee of India designed the school uniforms through Ajrak, a local printing technique similar to printing.

 Architecture

-Rajkumari Ratnavati Girl's School is located in the rural region surrounding Jaisalmer, near the hamlet of Kanoi.
+Rajkumari Ratnavati Girls School is located in the rural region surrounding Jaisalmer, near the hamlet of Kanoi.
 Its architecture is unique and distinctive, featuring an oval-shaped building amidst the desert landscape.
-The elliptical shaped structure, angled towards the prevailing winds, is designed to effectively circulate cool air and symbolizes femininity, aligning with the project's ethos.
-Kellogg, the designer and architect of the school, refers to it as "a big, tight hug."
-Oval geometry of the school symbolizes the strength of women.
+The elliptical-shaped structure, angled towards the prevailing winds, is designed to effectively circulate cool air, aligning with the project's ethos.
+Jaisalmer stonemasons built the school out of precut golden sandstone.